Café Royal Books

 Café Royal Books is an independent publisher of photography photobooks or zines, run by Craig Atkinson and based in Ainsdale, Southport, England.
 Café Royal Books produces small-run publications predominantly documenting social and cultural change, Including themes of youth, leisure, music, protest, race, religion, industry, identity, architecture and fashion, often in Britain and Ireland, using both new work and photographs from archives.
-Café Royal Books has been operating since 2005 and has so far published over 950 books and zines.
+Café Royal Books has been operating since 2005 and has published over 950 books and zines.

 Its publications are held in public collections including Tate Britain; National Art Library, Victoria and Albert Museum, London; Museum of Modern Art, New York City; National Gallery of Canada; the British Library and the Baltic Centre for Contemporary Art.